davidhay25/canshare/input/pagecontent/usecases.md

 #### Query extracted resources (EHR)

-1. Use the supported FHIR queries to extract resources
+1. Use the supported FHIR queries to retrieve resources from the data server
 2. Display as per EHR requirements

 #### Determine provenance of extracted resources